Amourspirit/python-ooouno-ex/README.md

 # Live LibreOffice Python UNO Examples

-Examples for [ooouno], [OOO Development Tools], [ScriptForge] projects and more.
+Examples for [ooouno], [OOO Development Tools] (OooDev), [ScriptForge] projects and more.

+[OooDev] is a powerful python library for LibreOffice and is also available as an [extension](https://extensions.libreoffice.org/en/extensions/show/41700) for LibreOffice

-[ooouno](https://github.com/Amourspirit/python-ooouno) project has made it possible to have a much more user friendly way of programming for [LibreOffice](https://www.libreoffice.org/).
+[ooouno] project has made it possible to have a much more user friendly way of programming for [LibreOffice](https://www.libreoffice.org/).
+When you use [OooDev] you also get [ooouno] automatically.

 The goal of this project is to have ever expanding practical examples for programming using python in [LibreOffice](https://www.libreoffice.org/) in a truly [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) way.